msramalho/my-public-ip-api/README.md

 By default, the script will check if your IP has changed every 10 seconds and update your gh-pages endpoint **only** if it has, if you want to increase this value, simply update the `UPDATE_INTERVAL` in the [update-ip.py](update-ip.py) in your own copy.

 ### Privacy
-If you have privacy concerns, you can always make the your copy private and change its name to a long and random sequence of chars
+If you have privacy concerns, you can always make your copy private and change its name to a long and random sequence of chars like `my-public-ip-api-nanananananananananananbatman`